tirtho/CognitiveDocumentTranslationApp/README.md

 ![Architecture URL](/images/architecture.jpg)

 # The Setup
-Create an Azure Blob Store with 3 containers for input, output and glossary.
+1. Create an Azure Blob Store with 3 containers for input, output and glossary.
-Create an Azure Function App
+2. Create an Azure Function App
-Create an Azure Cosmos DB SQL API database and a container inside it.
+3. Create an Azure Cosmos DB SQL API database and a container inside it.
-Create an Azure Spring Boot Web App in App Service Create an Azure Cognitive Document Translation API Service instance
+4. Create an Azure Spring Boot Web App in App Service
+5. Create an Azure Cognitive Document Translation API Service instance

+### The Function App Setting
 The code for the two Azure Functions are in the [translationFunctions][translationFunctionsFolder] folder.
-If you want to run it locally (from say VSCode), you have to create your own local.settings.json file in the [translationFunctions][translationFunctionsFolder] folder so it can connect with the Blbo Store and the Azure Cognitive Translation API Service.
+If you want to run it locally (from say VSCode), you have to create your own local.settings.json file in the [translationFunctions][translationFunctionsFolder] folder so it can connect with the Blob Store, the Azure Cognitive Translation API Service and Cosmos DB.
 Below is a sample local.settings.json.
 ```
 {
   "IsEncrypted": false,